Metaswitch/clearwater-docs/README.txt

 OTHER DEALINGS IN THE SOFTWARE.

 A.13	jQuery-BBQ
-Copyright © 2010 "Cowboy" Ben Alman
+Copyright ï¿½ 2010 "Cowboy" Ben Alman
  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge,